Student to Student Engagement

 Student to Teacher Engagement

 Student to teacher engagement means forming a relationship built on mutual trust and shared learning goals.
 When teachers are responsive to student needs and flexible with options, they create a safe space for students to take risks.
 This encourages students to engage with content and peers in a deep and meaningful way.
+Check out Michelle Pacansky-Brock’s infographic for quick tips on how to be a “Present Professor.”

 Set Clear Expectations